Can we explain unexpected fluctuations of long-term real interest rate?: Influences of fiscal and monetary policy

-The fiscal policy use to be demonstrate by shifting of the curve IS in the IS-LM model.
-If the government increases the aggregate income the curve IS will shift upwards and vice versa.
-So, we can show emerging relaxation oscillations using the both isoclines IS and LM with shifting curve IS downwards and upwards in the case with once S-bent curve LM, see the Figure \ref{fig:demonstration_fiscal_policy}.

-In this figure, we can see three singular points $E_1$, $E_2$ and $E_3$ (intersection points of IS and LM). $E_1$ and $E_3$ are stable singular points, $E_2$ is unstable saddle point.
-Then the curve IS shifts upwards or downwards according to the changing of the aggregate income $Y$ until there are two singular points $E_2''$ and $E_3''$ (intersection points of IS'' and LM), or $E_1'$ and $E_2'$ (intersection points of IS' and LM).
-The point $E_1'$ and $E_3''$ is stable node or stable focus and the point $E_2'$ and $E_2''$ is unstable.\\

-Let us remind the economic sense of this model in general.
-IS-LM model describes the equilibrium on the goods market via curve IS and the equilibrium on the money market via curve LM and simultaneous equilibrium via theirs intersection points.
-We can present the cycle which is part of appropriate relaxation oscillations by proper interpretation of the Figure \ref{fig:demonstration_fiscal_policy}.
-If the government increases the aggregate income, the curve IS is shifted upwards.
-The general equilibrium point is shifted slowly due to the change of $Y$ along the curve LM for example from the the point $E_1$ upwards until the general equilibrium point is the point $E''_2$.
-Then the general equilibrium point is quick shifted from the point $E''_2$ to the point $E''_3$ along the moved curve IS (here figured as IS'').
-Similarly if the government decreases the aggregate income, the curve IS is shifted downwards.
-The general equilibrium point is shifted slowly due to the change of $Y$ along the curve LM for example from the the point $E_3$ downwards until the general equilibrium point is the point $E'_2$.
-Then the general equilibrium point is quick shifted from the point $E'_2$ to the point $E'_1$ along the moved curve IS (here figured as IS').
+\begin{rmk} The fiscal policy can be also demonstrated by shifting of the IS curve in the new IS-LM model.
+If the government increases the aggregate income, the IS curve is shifted upwards and vice versa.
+So, we can show the relaxation oscillations using the both curves by shifting IS curve downwards and upwards.
+On Figure \ref{fig:IS_LM_curves}, we can see three singular points $E_1$, $E_2$ and $E_3$ (intersection points of the IS curve and of the LM curve). $E_1$ and $E_3$ are stable singular points, $E_2$ is unstable point.
+Then the IS curve shifts upwards or downwards according to the changing of the aggregate income $Y$ until there are two singular points $E_2'$ and $E_3'$ (intersection points of the IS' curve and of the LM curve), or $E_1''$ and $E_2''$ (intersection points of the IS'' curve and of the LM curve).
+The points $E_1''$ and $E_3'$ are stable points and the points $E_2'$ and $E_2''$ are unstable points.
+If the government increases the aggregate income, the IS curve is shifted slowly upwards and the general equilibrium point is shifted slowly along the LM curve for example from the the point $E_1$ to the point $E'_2$.
+Then the general equilibrium point is shifted quickly from the point $E'_2$ to the point $E'_3$ along the moved IS curve (denoted by IS').
+Similarly, if the government decreases the aggregate income, the IS curve is shifted slowly downwards and the general equilibrium point is shifted slowly along the LM curve for example from the the point $E_3$ to the point $E''_2$.
+Then the general equilibrium point is shifted quickly from the point $E''_2$ to the point $E''_1$ along the moved IS curve (denoted by IS''). \end{rmk}